osmus/.github/profile/README.md

-[OpenStreetMap US](https://openstreetmap.us) promotes the OpenStreetMap project in the United States and around the world.
+[OpenStreetMap US](https://openstreetmap.us) supports the OpenStreetMap community in the United States and around the world.
 We're a 501(c)(3) nonprofit and an official local chapter of the OpenStreetMap Foundation.

-Our community supports a large number of open source, OSM-related projects here on GitHub.
+We host and support a large number of open source, OSM-related projects here on GitHub.
 You can leverage this code for your own use cases.
 Most project accept external contributions—we encourage you to get involved!

 ## Code Directory